-Kosmos Average

-Number of Participating Current Phase

-Country Blocks Interest Operator(s) Expiration Range

-Equatorial Guinea 3 64.7% (1) Kosmos 2024

-Mauritania 1 28.0% (2) BP 2025

-Sao Tome and Principe 1 58.9% (3) Kosmos 2023

-Senegal 1 30.0% (4) BP 2024

-U.S. Gulf of Mexico 49 39.3% Kosmos, Murphy, Talos, QuarterNorth, Occidental, W&T Offshore, LLOG, Beacon, Houston Energy through 2032 (5 5)
+Kosmos Average Number of Participating Current Phase Country Blocks Interest Operator(s) Expiration Range Equatorial Guinea 4 54.5% (1) Kosmos, Panoro 2024 and 2026 Mauritania 1 28.0% (2) BP 2024 Sao Tome and Principe 1 58.9% (3) Kosmos 2024 Senegal 1 90.0% (4) Kosmos 2024 U.S. Gulf of Mexico 46 40.6% Kosmos, Occidental, Beacon, LLOG, Murphy, QuarterNorth, Talos, W&T Offshore, Houston Energy through 2033 (5)

 - (1) Should a commercial discovery be made, GEPetrol's 20% carried interest will convert to a 20% participating interest for all development and production operations. - (2) Full election by SMH of their back-in rights would reduce Kosmos' participating interest to approximately 22.1%.
 SMH will pay its portion of development and production costs in a commercial development on the block.
 The interest percentage does not give effect to the exercise of such options. - (3) ANP-STP's carried interest may be converted to a full participating interest at any time.
-ANP-STP will reimburse any costs, expenses and any amount incurred on its behalf prior to the election. - (4) PETROSEN has the option to obtain up to an additional 10% paying interest in a commercial development on the Cayar Offshore Profond Block.
+ANP-STP will reimburse any costs, expenses and any amount incurred on its behalf prior to the election. - (4) PETROSEN has the right to increase its participating interest after final investment decision and issuance of an exploitation authorization to up to 35%.
 The interest percentage does not give effect to the exercise of such option. - (5) Our U.S. Gulf of Mexico blocks can be held by operations or commercial production, and the corresponding lease periods extend as long as governmental approved operations continue on the relevant block.
-This can extend the lease expiration to a date later than 2032.
+This can extend the lease expiration to a date later than 2033.